Community Activities and Events

 Transborder Experience (TBX)

 The transborder travel experience takes place during winter intercession.
 This travel-study experience is unique for several reasons.
 First, we intentionally travel to two locations and examine the same social problems from these different perspectives.
 Second, this experience provides an opportunity for us “cross a border” before the end of the program.
 In this way, the trip is not a culminating project, but an integral part of the year-long learning that informs the academic as well as service experience during spring semester.
 During each trip, students meet with scholars, student leaders, community leaders and activists to learn how to work as allies, as well as how to utilize various social change strategies.
-Previous locations include: San Diego, CA – Tijuana, Mexico; New York, NY – San Juan, Puerto Rico; Atlanta, GA – New Orleans, LA; New York, NY – Marseilles France; Havana, Cuba -- Santiago de Cuba; and New York, NY – Washington, D.C..
-During the 2018-2019 academic year, we will be returning to New York and Washington, D.C..
+Previous locations include: San Diego, CA – Tijuana, Mexico; New York, NY – San Juan, Puerto Rico; Atlanta, GA – New Orleans, LA; New York, NY – Marseilles France; Havana, Cuba -- Santiago de Cuba; and New York, NY – Washington, D.C.
+During the 2019-2020 academic year, we will be traveling to New York and Puerto Rico.

 Esther Madríz Dinner